gmac/constellation-js/README.md

 #Constellation.js

-A point-based grid layout and geometry search application.

-This application explores geometry management for a 2D motion grid, inspired by the geometry system built for Lassie Adventure Studio.
-The Lassie engine never matured beyond a point grid with rectangle-based point trapping and free motion regions.
-Constellation intends to reproduce these features using a polygon-based grid.
-Current application features include:
+Constellation manages 2D point grids and path navigation.
+The library is designed to control dynamic sprite motion.
+Constellation expands upon the motion system used in the [What Makes You Tick?](http://lassiegames.com/games/wmyt "What Makes You Tick?") adventure game series.
+Features include:

- - Point and polygon grid creation.
+ - Point and polygon grid management.
- - Pathfinding using A-star.
+ - Pathfinding with A-star.
- - Polygon hit test with ray scanning.
+ - Polygon hit testing with ray-scan.
- - Point snapping for line segments.
+ - Snapping points to line segments.
- - Nearest-neighbor search.
- - Saved layouts via local storage.
+ - Optimized nearest point searching.

 ## Const